adambard/learnxinyminutes-docs/raku.html.markdown

 }
 #=>Error: Failed to open file /dir/foo: no such file or directory

 ## There are also some subtleties to exceptions.
-Some Perl 6 subs return a
+Some Raku subs return a
 ## `Failure`, which is a wrapper around an `Exception` object which is
 ## "unthrown".
 They're not thrown until you try to use the variables containing
 ## them unless you call `.Bool`/`.defined` on them - then they're handled.